Introduction to the Retail Reset

 -

-Customer Acquisition: Displaced customers from closed stores may seek alternatives, providing an opportunity to capture new clientele.
+Customer Acquisition: Displaced customers from closed stores, especially those holding liquidation sales, may seek alternatives, providing an opportunity to capture new clientele.

 -